 If the home was purchased at auction, the previous homeowner must move out of the home, and the new homeowner can do with the home as they please.
 Some people move into the home as their permanent residence while others rent out or sell the home and make a profit.

 Oftentimes, the home does not sell at auction because the mortgage investor does not approve any bids or the pool of buyers who can pay cash is limited.
-When this happens, the foreclosed home becomes a bank-owned property, also referred to as a real estate owned property (REO).
+When this happens, the foreclosed home becomes a bank-owned property, also referred to as a real estate-owned property.
 As stated before, an REO is not the same thing as a home in foreclosure.
 A home in foreclosure is going through the process of being repossessed by the bank, while an REO is a home that has already been repossessed by the bank.
 In an REO, the bank is the sole owner of the property.

 As the owner of the property, the bank must pay property taxes on the home.
 Add that to the costs incurred during the foreclosure process and the money lost during default, and it’s easy to see why the bank will want to get rid of the REO home as soon as possible.
 However, a motivated seller doesn’t always mean the home will sell for dirt cheap.
 Keep this in mind when buying a home in any stage of the foreclosure process.